 Flatbed scanners are the best way for slide rule collectors to acquire pictures of their rules.
 Since a slide rule sits slightly above the glass surface—not in contact with it—the scanner needs great depth of field in order to produce a sharp image.
 “Charge-coupled-device” (CCD) scanners have much better depth of field than do “contact-image-sensor” (CIS) scanners and should be your only choice.
 “Legal-size” scanners will scan the full length of a ten-inch slide rule; “letter-size” won’t.
 When purchasing a new scanner in 2004, the only companies I could find that marketed reasonably-priced legal-size CCD flatbed scanners were Microtek and Umax.
 I bought a Microtek Scanmaker X12USL; it has served me very well.

-For my personal collection I scan the leftmost 7 inches of each rule at 600 dpi with a gray scale.
-That produces a nice 1:1 black and white picture on each inventory page.
+For documentation of my personal collection I scan the leftmost 7 inches of each rule at 600 dpi with a gray scale.
+That produces a nice 1:1 black and white picture for each inventory page.